Obviously, everyone is different – but in general – these are some basics if you’re wondering where to start….

 - Consider supplementing your diet.
-If you have problem skin and don't take fish oil, try it - in large doses.
-If you are vegetarian try flax - but in my experience its not nearly as powerful.
-I am big on supplements and have posted a frequently about them - most recently, here.
+If you have problem skin and don’t take fish oil, try it – in large doses.
+If you are vegetarian, try flax – but in my experience it’s not nearly as powerful.

 - Cut down on dairy.
 Dairy is designed to take that cute calf and turn it into a 1500lb cow/bull in under a year.
 And it does a bloody good job of it.
-I have skimmed milk in my tea.
-That's about it these days.
-Yes, I've even cut back the cheese.
+Consider non-dairy alternatives.

 - Watch your alcohol intake.
 It’s extremely dehydrating and again is predominantly sugar.
 If you are disciplined and can have the odd glass of good red wine, fine.
 If not, you may want to reconsider altogether – especially if your idea of a good drink is beer or a Bacardi Breezer.